slittorin/home-assistant-maintenance/README.md

 This occured both through SSH and in GUI.\
 After a while, errors occured on GUI that was similar to [this](https://forums.raspberrypi.com/viewtopic.php?t=336457).

-After mounting the SSD drive on an Ubuntu machine, and later on the RPI booted from the initial SD-card, I could determine that there was errors.
+After mounting the SSD drive on an Ubuntu-machine, and later on the RPI booted from the initial SD-card, I could determine that there was several errors.

 This was esablished through `fsck` for the device, where however it only found a few errors to correct.\
 Noticable was also that the errors changed, and in many cases `fsck` did not state any errors.